 Processor: The A14 Bionic powers each and every member of the iPhone 12 family, from the mini all the way up to the iPhone 12 Pro Max.
 So the two phones perform similarly, especially since Apple includes equal amounts of RAM in each device.
 (Or at least, that's what teardowns reveal, since Apple doesn't issue official numbers on the amount of memory in its phones.)

-Put another way, if you place an iPhone 12 and iPhone 12 mini alongside each other, you won't spot any difference in how these phones run your favorite apps.
+Put another way, if you perform the same tasks on an iPhone 12 and iPhone 12 mini, you won't spot any difference in how these phones run your favorite apps.
 Even you get the less expensive iPhone 12 mini, you can expect performance that matches any iPhone 12 model.

 5G connectivity: Just as all the iPhone 12 models run on the A14 Bionic, they also all connect to 5G.
 That means every kind of 5G, as Apple included support for a wide variety of bands.

-So both the iPhone 12 and iPhone 12 mini will be able to work on any kind of 5G network, whether it's built on the far-reaching sub-6GHz spectrum or uses faster mmWave technology.
+So both the iPhone 12 and iPhone 12 mini can connect to any kind of 5G network, whether it's built on the far-reaching sub-6GHz spectrum or uses faster mmWave technology.

 Cameras: Apple made subtle changes to the different lenses used by the iPhone 12 Pro models, which produces some differences on shots that use the telephoto lenses.
 But there's no such distinction with the iPhone 12 and iPhone mini.

 The iPhone 12 and iPhone 12 mini each feature two rear cameras — a 12MP wide angle lens with a larger f/1.6 aperture and a 12MP ultrawide angle lens.
 Along with the f/1.6 aperture on the main camera, Apple now uses a 7-element lens, and those changes should improve low-light performance by 27%.